adavijit/BlogMan/README.md

 ### `npm start`

 Runs the app in the development mode.<br />

 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload automatically if you make edits.<br />
 You will also see any lint errors in the console.

 ### `npm test`